MCG-NJU/BCN/README.md

 * 0.8% in 50salads dataset
 * 2% in GTEA dataset

-It is also common if your result is better than the performance reported in our paper.
+Actually the performance reported in our paper is lower than our provided model for better reproducibility, because of unstable training process.
+It is common if your training result is better than ours.

 ### Citation: